This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.

 - Scatter the pumpkin seeds evenly over a tray and roll your loaf in the seeds to cover the top and ends - leave the seam side uncovered.

-- Drop the loaf carefully into the loaf tin, seam-side down.
-Cover well (a large upturned bowl does the job) and leave to rise until doubled in size, which can take 30-60+ minutes, depending on your oven.
+- Drop the loaf carefully into the prepared pan, seam-side down.
+Cover well (a large upturned bowl does the job) and leave to rise until doubled in size, which can take 30-60+ minutes.
 The loaf is sufficiently risen when a finger tip pushed into an inconspicuous corner leaves a dent that doesn't spring back.

-- Towards the end of the proving time, place a high sided tray in the bottom of your oven and preheat it to 260C (240C fan).
+- Towards the end of the proving time, place a deep large roasting tray in the bottom of your oven and preheat it to 260C (240C fan).
 Slash the top of the loaf diagonally a couple of times to allow it to spring up.

 - Place the loaf into the centre of the oven, pour a cup of water into the hot tray at the bottom of the oven.
 Close the door and lower the temperature to 220C (200C fan).